thorgod/ThermoFisherBadge2019/README.md

 <img src="https://mikes3ds.com/public/badge/D.png" width="700px">

 It will bring up a screen displaying the current battery voltage.
 It is in MV, a fully charged battery will display 3500mv - it can run down to 800mv I think.
 (3.5V-.8mv)

+# Battery Life (Replacement)

+CR2032 is the type of battery I used.
+Battery Life is unknown, but calcutions:

+220mAh Is battery life.
+OLED 19.7mA  (50% Pixels)
+Attiny Mirco Counter 5 mA at 8 MHz

+(5+19.7)=30mA

+220mAh/30mA= 7.333

+### Battery Life is around ~7 Hours

 # HOW TO PROGRAM